Direct and indirect free kicks and penalty kicks can only be awarded for offences committed when the ball is in play.

 commits in a reckless manner a direct free kick offence

-handles the ball to interfere with or stop a promising attack
+handles the ball to interfere with or stop a promising attack, except where the referee awards a penalty kick for a non-deliberate handball offence

-commits any other offence which interferes with or stops a promising attack, except where the referee awards a penalty kick for an offence which was an attempt to play the ball
+commits any other offence which interferes with or stops a promising attack, except where the referee awards a penalty kick for an offence which was an attempt to play the ball or a challenge for the ball

-handles the ball in an attempt to score a goal (whether or not the attempt is successful) or in an unsuccessful attempt to prevent a goal
+handles the ball in an attempt to score a goal (whether or not the attempt is successful)

-makes unauthorised marks on the field of play
+or in an unsuccessful attempt to prevent a goal makes unauthorised marks on the field of play

 plays the ball when leaving the field of play after being given permission to leave